On lens spaces bounding smooth 4-manifolds with $\boldsymbol{b_2=1}$: Introduction

 For convenience, let us define collections of lens spaces as follows.
 Let $\LK$ denote the collection of all lens spaces that bound a smooth $4$-manifold with $b_2=b_2^+=1$ built from a single $0$- and $2$-handle (Question \ref{question:lens_space_realization}).
 And let $\LS$ denote the collection of all lens spaces that bound a smooth $4$-manifold with $b_2=b_2^+=1$ and $\pi_1=1$ (Question \ref{question:filling}).
 Finally, let $\LB$ denote the collection of all lens spaces that bound a smooth $4$-manifold with $b_2=b_2^+=1$ and $b_1=0$ (Question \ref{question:filling_2}).
 Observe that we have the inclusions $\LK \subset \LS \subset \LB$, and the collection $\LK$ is completely classified by Greene.

 As noted in \cite[Section 1.6]{Greene-2013}, the lens space $L(17,2)$ serves as an example of a lens space in $\LS \setminus \LK$, demonstrated as follows: Tange established the existence of a positive definite $2$-handle cobordism from the Brieskorn homology sphere $\Sigma(2,5,7)$ to $L(17,2)$ \cite[Section 1.3]{Tange-2018}.
 It is well known that $\Sigma(2,5,7)$ bounds a contractible 4-manifold \cite{Akbulut-Kirby-1979, Casson-Harer-1981}.
 By attaching this contractible 4-manifold to the 2-handle cobordism along $\Sigma(2,5,7)$, he obtained a simply-connected 4-manifold with boundary $L(17,2)$.
 However, the lens space $L(17,2)$ does not belong to $\LK$ by Greene's classification.
 Additional candidates expected to lie in $\LS \setminus \LK$ are provided in \cite[Proposition 1.15]{Tange-2018} through similar reasoning.
+In \cite{Ballinger-2022}, Ballinger also presented an infinite family of lens spaces in $\LS$ and asserted that this family is not contained in $\LK$.
+His approach involved finding embeddings of linear plumbed $4$-manifolds of length $n-1$ in $\#n\mathbb{CP}^2$; the complement of such an embedding is a smooth $4$-manifold with $b_2=b_2^+=1$, with a lens space boundary, and is simply-connected under certain conditions.
 We will explore these families further in Section \ref{appendix}.

 The goal of this article is to present infinitely many examples of lens spaces in $\LS\setminus \LK$ and $\LB\setminus \LS$, respectively.
-To construct 4-manifolds with $b_1=0$ and $b_2=b_2^+=1$ bounded by a lens space, we employ an entirely different method from the one described above.
+To construct 4-manifolds with $b_1=0$ and $b_2=b_2^+=1$ bounded by a lens space, we employ a different method from those described above.
 In fact, as we discuss in Section \ref{appendix}, some of expected families from Tange cannot be obtained using our approach.
 Our construction is inspired by the study of rational homology projective planes (normal projective complex surfaces whose Betti numbers match those of the complex projective plane $\mathbb{CP}^2$) with quotient singularities in algebraic surface theory.
 In the works of the authors \cite{Jo-Park-Park-2024, Jo-Park-Park-2024-02}, we utilized the study of topological or smooth 4-manifolds to address classification problems of rational homology projective planes.
 In this paper, however, we use rational homology projective planes to resolve problems questioned in low-dimensional topology.

 Specifically, to show that a lens space $L(p,q)$ belongs to $\LB$ or $\LS$, we explicitly construct a rational homology projective plane with a unique cyclic singularity of type $(p,p-q)$ (see Section \ref{subsec:qhcp2} for details).
 This singularity admits a neighborhood that is homeomorphic to the cone on the lens space $L(p,p-q)$, and the complement of the cone neighborhood is a smooth 4-manifold with $b_1=0$, $b_2=b_2^+=1$, and boundary $L(p,q)$.
 The first homology group and the fundamental group of the resulting $4$-manifold can be computed through a relatively simple calculation.